East Atlanta FC: History

 They were set to begin play in the 2020 USL League Two season, however, the season was canceled due to the COVID-19 pandemic.

-East Atlanta Dutch Lions FC era & controversies

 In 2023, the club was rebranded to East Atlanta Dutch Lions FC as transferred ownership to Dutch businessman Patrick Vierhout.

-Reverting to East Atlanta FC

-In 2024, the club's reverted back to East Atlanta FC following the removal of Patrick Vierhout due to controversies.
+In 2024, the club's reverted to East Atlanta FC following the removal of Patrick Vierhout due to controversies.

 In April 2025, the club's partnered with local Atlanta youth soccer powerhouse GSA.